Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 Here's a good look at how you can set this leg trap technique up about halfway (only one foot is hooking behind their knee initially), and then your partner can roll ahead of you.
 As long as you roll along with them, even if you're just a little behind them, timing-wise, you can still set this up as the roll finishes.
 Just allow your hook to slide down to their ankle.
 This will allow room for your other foot to hook behind their knee, or, alternatively, you can make a triangle with your legs, locking your partner completely in place.

 The Arm Trap

-I always advise caution any time a new submission is learned, and these are not only no exception, but they're prime examples of why I do this.
+I always advise caution any time a new submission is learned and these are no exception; in fact, they're prime examples of why I do this.
 There's a great deal of leverage from all three of these positions that you might not expect under other circumstances.
 No previous experience really prepares you for these three nasty omoplatas, so be sure to be ready to tap early, and be sure your partner understands how powerful these techniques are.
 As always, enjoy the training, and please do let me know if you're able to execute any of these moves!